Hill equation (biochemistry): Limitations

-Because of its assumption that ligand molecules bind to a receptor simultaneously, the Hill–Langmuir equation has been criticized as a physically unrealistic model.
+Because of its assumption that ligand molecules bind to a receptor simultaneously, the Hill equation has been criticized as a physically unrealistic model.
 Moreover, the Hill coefficient should not be considered a reliable approximation of the number of cooperative ligand binding sites on a receptor except when the binding of the first and subsequent ligands results in extreme positive cooperativity.

-Unlike more complex models, the relatively simple Hill–Langmuir equation provides little insight into underlying physiological mechanisms of protein-ligand interactions.
-This simplicity, however, is what makes the Hill–Langmuir equation a useful empirical model, since its use requires little a priori knowledge about the properties of either the protein or ligand being studied.
+Unlike more complex models, the relatively simple Hill equation provides little insight into underlying physiological mechanisms of protein-ligand interactions.
+This simplicity, however, is what makes the Hill equation a useful empirical model, since its use requires little a priori knowledge about the properties of either the protein or ligand being studied.
 Nevertheless, other, more complex models of cooperative binding have been proposed.
 For more information and examples of such models, see Cooperative binding.

 Global sensitivity measure such as Hill coefficient do not characterise the local behaviours of the s-shaped curves.
 Instead, these features are well captured by the response coefficient measure.

 There is a link between Hill Coefficient and Response coefficient, as follows.
 Altszyler et al. (2017) have shown that these ultrasensitivity measures can be linked.